swdotcom/swdc-vscode-100-days-of-code/README.md

 ### **1. Create your web account**

-100 Days of Code requires that you're logged in via Google, Github or Software account.
+100 Days of Code requires that you're logged in via Google, Github or your Software account.
 This allows your data to be accessible and synced across multiple devices.

 <p align="center" style="margin: 0 10%">
   <img src="https://swdc-vscode.s3-us-west-1.amazonaws.com/login-prompt.png" alt="Code Time for VS Code login prompt" />